An estimate of canonical dimension of groups based on Schubert calculus: Estimate of canonical dimension

-Fix an element $v \in W$ such that $C_{v,n_1,\ldots,n_r} = 1$.
+Fix an element $v \in W$ such that $c_{v,n_1,\ldots,n_r} = 1$.
 Set $v'=v w_0$.
-Then it follows from \cite[\S 3.3, Proposition 1a]{demazure} that $[D_1]^{n_1} \ldots [D_r]^{n_r}[Z_{v'}] = [\pt]$.
-By Proposition \ref{chowmorphism}, we have $[(D_1)_L]^{n_1} \ldots [(D_r)_L]^{n_r} [(Z_{v'})_L] = [\pt] \in \CH((G/B)_L)$.
+Then it follows from \cite[\S 3.3, Proposition 1a]{demazure} that $[D_1]^{n_1} \ldots [D_r]^{n_r}[Z^{v'}] = [\pt]$.
+By Proposition \ref{chowmorphism}, we have $[(D_1)_L]^{n_1} \ldots [(D_r)_L]^{n_r} [(Z^{v'})_L] = [\pt] \in \CH((G/B)_L)$.

 It is easy to see that $X_L$ has a rational point.
-By Lemma \ref{detfuncscoincide}, $E_L$ also has a rational point.
-Then by Lemma \ref{actiononeb}, $X_L$ is isomorphic to $(G/B)_L$.
+By Corollary \ref{detfuncscoincide}, $E_L$ also has a rational point.
+Then by Remark \ref{etrivebisogb}, $X_L$ is isomorphic to $(G/B)_L$.
 Fix one such isomorphism (it depends on the choice of a rational point of $E_L$) and denote it by $f \colon X_L \to (G/B)_L$.

 Denote the composition $f_* \circ \CH_L \colon \CH (X) \to \CH (X_L) \to \CH ((G/B)_L)$ by $g$.
 Denote $g_1 = g|_{\CH^1 (X)}$.
 By Proposition \ref{propositionpicards} (and by Proposition \ref{chowmorphism}), $g_1$ is an isomorphism between $\CH^1 (X)$ and $\CH^1 ((G/B)_L)$ For each $i$ ($1 \le i \le r$), denote $\alpha_i = g_1^{-1} ((D_1)_L) \in \CH^1 (X)$.
 By Lemma \ref{scalarextpreservesnonneg}, these are nonnegative classes (although we don't claim that each $\alpha_i$ is representable by a single irreducible and reduced divisor).